Majestic Northern Rockies on the Alaska Highway

 The Sign Post Forest

-Watson Lake is home to the Sign Post Forest and the tradition is that travelers are encouraged to leave their mark by posting a sign at the Sign Post Forest.
+Watson Lake is home to the Sign Post Forest, and the tradition is that travelers are encouraged to leave their mark by posting a sign there.
 Currently, there are more than 80,000 signs in the signpost forest.
 The sign can be pretty much anything you want.
 One member of our group was able to obtain stainless steel signs, which we mounted on the posts with stainless steel screws.
 Our signs should outlive the posts.
-I think it would be cool to go back with a new sign on each visit and then remove your previous sign and then mount it and your new one both on the same post.
+It would be cool to return with a new sign on each visit, remove your previous sign, and then mount it.
+Your new one is both on the same post.

 Bill and Kathy's sign at the Signpost Forest is one of the biggest.

 Bill and Kathy’s sign at the Signpost Forest is one of the biggest.
-Bill is our friend whom we met up with in Montana and is going to Alaska a little slower than we are because he is visiting the Provincial Parks in Canada.
-We are on a mission to get to Alaska and are planning to visit Canada again next year.
+Bill is our friend whom we met up with in Montana.
+He is going to Alaska a little slower than we are because he is visiting the provincial parks in Canada.
+We are on a mission to get to Alaska and revisit Canada next year.

 Video